-Kilmarnock v Arbroath
+Kilmarnock beat Arbroath to clinch Championship

 Post update

 Attempt saved.
-Kyle Lafferty (Kilmarnock) left footed shot from the centre of the box is saved in the centre of the goal.
-Assisted by Fraser Murray with a cross.
+Kyle Lafferty (Kilmarnock) right footed shot from outside the box is saved in the bottom left corner.

 Post update